-When sent by an AP in response to a RIC-Request, the RIC-Response consists of a list of one or more Resource Responses including one response for each of the Resource Requests that was contained in the RIC-Request.
+When sent by an target FTR in response to a RIC-Request, the RIC-Response consists of a list of one or more Resource Responses including one response for each of the Resource Requests that was contained in the RIC-Request.
 The basic format of a RIC-Response is shown in Figure 13-28 (RIC-Response format).